ARISE-Initiative/robomimic/docs/tutorials/model_zoo.md

-# Using the Model Zoo
+# Using Pretrained Models from Model Zoo

 This section provides several proficient trained policy models that can be downloaded and used as-is.
 See the ["Evaluating Trained Policies"](./quickstart.html#evaluating-trained-policies) section for instructions on loading these agents.
 The model zoo will be updated over time to include more tasks and policies.
 All success rates listed below are approximate - they may vary.